 - You can buy a frozen stir fry mix or choose to chop up some bell peppers, onions, broccoli, and snap peas.

 - Boil some rice and fry up your veggies in a pan with oil.
-When the vegetables are just about done, dump canned chicken into the frying pan and add hot sauces and soy sauce to taste.
+When the vegetables are just about done, dump canned chicken into the frying pan and add hot sauce and soy sauce to taste.

 Campfire Cheese Fries

 For some proper comfort food by the fireplace, why not make your chili cheese fries?
 This is a tin foil dinner that works perfectly when you’re camping, thanks to the minimal fuss and mess.

 - Use a small packet of frozen French fries and pour them into a tin foil boat you’ve made; spray them with cooking oil, cover them up, and cook them on the campfire BBQ or grill.